Terminal Value: Gordon Growth vs Exit Multiple Method

 Reconciling Differences

-When the two methods produce different values, consider:
+When the two methods produce different values, work through these diagnostic questions systematically.

-• Are your projection period assumptions consistent?
+Third, ensure your projection period assumptions are consistent.
 Terminal year margins and growth should reflect a normalized, steady state.
+If year 5 still shows rapid growth or margin expansion, extend your projection period until the business stabilizes.

-• What is the context for the valuation?
-Transaction contexts may justify emphasizing exit multiples; strategic planning may favor perpetuity growth.
+Finally, consider the context for the valuation.
+Transaction contexts may justify emphasizing exit multiples since they reflect what buyers actually pay.
+Strategic planning or long-term investment decisions may favor perpetuity growth for its theoretical rigor.

 A reasonable approach is to present a range using both methods rather than selecting a single point estimate.
-This acknowledges the inherent uncertainty in terminal value assumptions.
+This acknowledges the inherent uncertainty in terminal value assumptions and gives decision-makers flexibility.

 Practical Application in DCF Models